ofiwg/libfabric/man/fi_eq.3.md

 : Indicates that the EQ should use a file descriptor as its wait mechanism.
 A file descriptor wait object must be usable in select, poll, and epoll routines.
-However, a provider may signal an FD wait object by marking it as readable, writable, or with an error.
+However, a provider may signal an FD wait object by marking it as readable or with an error.

 - *FI_WAIT_MUTEX_COND*
 : Specifies that the EQ should use a pthread mutex and cond variable